audaciaconsulting/Audacia.Build/src/security/sbom/sbom-generation-and-analysis.md

 The provided templates offer a flexible and modular approach to integrate SBOM generation and vulnerability analysis into Azure DevOps pipelines.
 There are three primary usage options:

 1. **SBOM Generation in Isolation:**
-   Invoke `sbom-generation.yaml` to produce SBOMs from aggregated lock/deps files.
+   Invoke `sbom-generation.yaml` to produce SBOMs from aggregated Dependency Lock files.

 2. **SBOM Analysis in Isolation:**
    Use `sbom-analysis.yaml` to analyze SBOMs and generate vulnerability reports.